Xtra-Computing/ThunderGP/docs/algorithm_mapping.md

 *  The update value from scatter-gather stage;
 *  An additional big word;

 Following table shows the hook functions for apply stage.
+Note:  ```applyMerge``` only used in multiple-SLRs.

 ##### Hook Functions